GoogleCloudPlatform/cloud-opensource-java/library-best-practices/JLBP-17.md

 -------------------------------------------

-For any particular library dependency chain, the libraries involved need to coordinate the adoption of new major versions of any shared dependency that has breaking changes.
-This is necessary so that consumers can easily use the latest version of all of the functionality together.
-This best practice doesn't apply to the adoption of new major versions where the package was renamed, because the old and new packages can co-exist.
+For any particular library dependency chain, the libraries involved need to coordinate the adoption of new major versions of shared dependencies that has breaking changes.
+This is necessary so that consumers can easily use the latest version of all the functionality together.
+This best practice doesn't apply to new major versions where the package was renamed, because the old and new packages can co-exist.

 Below is an example of what happens when a new major version of a leaf library is partially adopted.
 Suppose gax-java and grpc-java depend on guava 20.0: